 - Your email address,

-- Education history, highest school-leaving qualification and final grade,
+- School history, highest academic degree and final grade,

-- Information, certificates and final grade relating to your vocational training (at a company or in school) and/or
+- Information, certificates and final grade for your vocational training (at a company or at school) and/or

-- Information, certificates and final grade relating to your academic studies,
+- Information, certificates and final grade for your academic studies,

-- Details of previous employers together with information on the line of work,
+- Information on previous employers, including information on the field of work,

-- Information together with proof of advanced training, continuing education and/or other qualifications,
+- Information together with verification of further education, training and/or other qualifications,

-- Other information you provide, such as hobbies, knowledge of foreign languages, other details regarding special skills, etc.
+- Other information provided by you, such as hobbies, knowledge of foreign languages, further details regarding special skills, etc.,

 - Your photograph,

 - Letters of recommendation, if applicable, and

 - All data submitted with an application together with other verification and documentation.

 If you apply for a position at our company via our Website, we use the so-called double opt-in procedure, i.e., you will receive an email asking you to confirm that you are the owner of the email address.
 Please note that this is purely a precautionary measure and that sending a confirmation email to you has no legal effect.
 The legal basis for this processing is the sending of your application to us in accordance with Art.
 6 (1) b) GDPR.